 The Chinese New Year animals change annually on a twelve year cycle but there are also five different types of each animal represented by the five elementary elements from Chinese culture - earth, wood, fire, water and metal.
-2022 is the year of the Water Rabbit and 2024 is the year of the Wood Dragon.
+2023 is the year of the Water Rabbit and 2024 is the year of the Wood Dragon.

 1937, 1949, 1961, 1973, 1985, 1997, 2009, 2021

 The Ox is bright, patient and inspiring to others.
 This strong sign of the calendar is happy to be by themselves, yet can make an outstanding friend and companion.
 Look for the Snake or Chicken for good compatibility but try to avoid the Sheep, who could bring trouble!

 1938, 1950, 1962, 1974, 1986, 1998, 2010, 2022

 The Tiger has a mixture of traits and can be aggressive, courageous, candid and sensitive all at the same time!
 A Chinese symbol of power and often compared with emperors and kings.
 Find the Horse or the Dog for happiness but beware of the mischievous Monkey.

 This painting of Orpheus from the Lady Lever's collection includes tigers in the background.
 It isn't currently on display but visitors may remember seeing it in the main hall a few years ago.